-- 1. A new cap on the deduction of income, sales, and property taxes to \$10,000. - 2.
-The reduction of the interest deduction on mortgage debt.
-This deduction is now only allowable on debt up to \$750,000, down from \$1 million previously. - ≻This new rule is only applicable to newly originated mortgages taken out after December 15, 2017. - 3.No interest for the portion of a home equity loan or home equity line of credit (HELOC) used for personal expenses, such as paying off credit cards or auto loans, is deductible.
+- A new cap on the deduction of income, sales, and property taxes to \$10,000. - The reduction of the interest deduction on mortgage debt.
+This deduction is now only allowable on debt up to \$750,000, down from \$1 million previously. - ≻This new rule is only applicable to newly originated mortgages taken out after December 15, 2017. - Interest paid on a home equity line of credit (HELOC) is no longer deductible, regardless of when the HELOC was established.